 S Matthew arrived on time and appeared ready and motivated to begin therapy.

-I will post more examples from students as we proceed.
+I will post more examples of students as we proceed.
 Look at these and evaluate what you are doing.

 Nicole F. wrote: